Posts in this series

 This cliff side beach gets its name not from the infamous birds, but rather from the cranes formerly used to lift goods up and down the side of the cliff.
 The cranes are gone now, yet the name has remained on this pinkish sandy beach, the most famous on the island.
 The pink sand gets its hue from the red coral that’s been ground up and mixed into the sand.
 The clear waters can get rough, but swimming conditions were perfect during my short stay at this world famous beach.

 These are just a few of the fabulous beaches Barbados has to offer its visitors.
 Head down to the island to check them out for yourself!
 Let me know if you think I’ve missed any.
 I’m headed back to Barbados soon to do some more exploring!
-If you’re interested in a self guided tour around the island, check out Stacey’s Self Drive Island Tour of Barbados.
+Finally, if you’re interested in a self guided tour around the island, check out Stacey’s Self Drive Island Tour of Barbados.